rocketbot-cl/PivotTableExcel/README.md

 </ul>

-**In the example robot you must change the URL for yours.
+**In the example robot you must change the values for yours.

 ![alt text](https://github.com/rocketbot-cl/PivotTableExcel/blob/master/example/pivot.png)